magejosh/wizards-choice/docs/spell_data_format.md

 - After editing and saving spells (via the CMX or any tool), the in-memory spell cache must be cleared using the `clearSpellCache` function from `src/lib/spells/spellData.ts`.
 - This ensures that the game reloads the latest spell data from the XML file and displays all updates immediately.
 - The CMX now calls this automatically after a successful save.

+## Summoning Keyword Caveats

+Several high-powered damage spells describe "summoning" storms or disasters in their text.
+These do **not** create controllable allies and therefore remain `type: "damage"`.
+Spells with misleading wording include:

+- Wind Blast
+- Hurricane
+- Blizzard
+- Gale Force
+- Raging Thunderstorm
+- Apocalypse
+- Tsunami
+- Supercell Storm
+- Hurricane Apocalypse
+- Celestial Maelstrom
+- Eternal Winter
+- World-Ending Flame

+Only spells that actually produce an allied creature should use the `summon` type.
+For example, **Titanic Manifestation** is classified as a summon because it manifests an elemental being that fights alongside the caster.